 by Scott A. Meyers, Executive Vice President

-The November 14th Board of Pharmacy Meeting was held at the James R. Thompson Center at Randolph Street and LaSalle Street in downtown Chicago.
+The September 8th Board of Pharmacy Meeting was held via conference call due to COVID-19 pandemic.
 These are the highlights of that meeting.

-Next Meeting – The next meeting of the Board is set for January 9th, 2018 at 10:30 am in the James R. Thompson Center in downtown Chicago.
-These meetings are open to the public and pharmacists, pharmacy technicians and pharmacy students are encouraged to attend.
+Next Meeting – The next meeting of the Board of Pharmacy is scheduled for November 10th, tentatively - potentially in Chicago but most likely via virtual call.
+Interested individuals should monitor the Department’s pharmacy webpage www.idfpr.com for more information.
+These meetings are open to the public and pharmacists, pharmacy technicians, and pharmacy students are encouraged to attend or listen in.